 My reply to this was essentially…

-Much of the material on the page mentioned above (www.rapidbi.com/smarter ) has been used at one time or another for training managers..
+Much of the material on the page mentioned above (www.rapidbi.com/smarter ) has been used at one time or another for training managers in SMART Objectives.

-Managers need to understand the context and this needs to be a fundamental part of any training or development solution. – for example managers rarely have a problem with the SMART but have problem deriving the context – so I would run different sessions -
+Managers need to understand the context and this needs to be a fundamental part of any training or development solution.
+For example managers rarely have a problem with the SMART but have problem deriving the context.
+In which case I would run different sessions –

-The managers inability to write effective objectives is usually a symptom of another problem.
-Why do many of those involved in learning and development insist on training people on techniques when actually the problem is somewhere else – lack of goals, understanding of the process, wrong person without the skills, attitude?
+The managers ability (or inability) to write effective objectives is usually a symptom of another problem.
+Why do many of those involved in learning and development insist on training people on techniques when actually the problem is somewhere else?
+E.g. lack of clear goals, understanding of the process, wrong person without the skills, attitude?

-If as professionals L&D and consultants need to get smarter themselves ans stop putting plasters (Band aids) on wounds that actually need a different solution…stitches anyone?
+If as professionals L&D and consultants need to get smarter themselves and stop putting plasters (Band aids) on wounds that actually need a different solution…stitches anyone?